 The biggest sporting event of the year in the United States always draws in big TV audiences —in 2021, the broadcast attracted 96.4 million viewers.
-But as more consumers cut the cord and ditch their cable TV, the proportion of fans who want to watch online is booming.
-Last year the game averaged 5.7 million viewers per minute on streaming networks.
+In 2022 the broadcast attracted 112 million viewers, which included television viewers and streamers.
+More consumers cut the cord and ditch their cable TV, the proportion of fans who want to watch online is booming, 2022 saw 11.2 million online streamers.

 Oh, and if you don’t care about football at all?
 Here’s what you need to know about Puppy Bowl XVII and the Kitty Half-Time Show.

 If you’re planning to tune in, here’s everything you need to know.

 Super Bowl LVI —a fancier way to say the number 56— is happening on Feb.
 13, 2022.
 The kickoff is scheduled for 3:30 PM Pacific/6:30 PM Eastern.
 If you’re only interested in watching the halftime show, it should be on around 5 PM PT/8 PM ET.
 And if you like to tune in early, the coverage starts as early as 9 AM PT/12 PM ET.

 Super Bowl LVII (57) will happen February 12, 2023.